adinanabf/PowerNail/README.md

 - The object detection model is based on the TensorFlow Object Detection API.

-- Handnail detection is inspired by [Wen YongLiang's Nail Tracking algorythm](https://github.com/toddwyl/nailtracking).
+- Handnail detection is inspired by [Victor Dibia's Hand Tracking algorythm](https://github.com/victordibia/handtracking).